Merchant Services Transformation Project

 Merchants can purchase Point-to-Point Encrypted (P2PE) keypads (aka: SREDKeys) for processing transactions via Cybersource virtual terminals.
 One device can be used by various people or across multiple accounts.
 SREDKeys will be configured for Stanford’s environment as a whole, so they can be shared within units.
 Benefits include improving device security, enhancing payment security, reducing PCI DSS scope, lowering cost associated with PCI infrastructure, and increasing work efficiency.
 For more guidance, see Point of Sale Merchants.

-Stanford signed an Enterprise-wide agreement with Stripe, and as a result we have implemented Stripe's products and features for eCommerce.
+Stanford signed an enterprise-wide agreement with Stripe, and as a result we have implemented Stripe's products and features for e-commerce.

 Compliance Content Consolidation